mmckelvy/upkeep-challenge/README.md

     npm run start:prod

+That's it!

 ## Build and run in development mode
-Development mode watches files and recompiles the backend and frontends when anything changes.
+Development mode watches files and recompiles the backend and frontend when anything changes.
 It also does not minify or gzip the code.  **For purposes of checking the exercise, you do NOT need to run the app in dev mode.**

 Build: